United States Post Office (Saratoga Springs, New York): History

 Saratoga Springs has had a post office since founder Gideon Putnam built its first resort hotel in 1802.
 The first two were run out of local merchants' stores.
 Later in the 19th century it was moved to a local office building, like the first two located on Broadway, the city's main street.
 The present site was acquired for almost $125,000 ($ in contemporary dollars) in the early years of the 20th century.

 It was one of the last buildings designed by James Knox Taylor, then Supervising Architect for the Treasury Department.
 He had already established the neoclassical style of the day as his preferred choice for public buildings, to reflect an embrace of the classically influenced ideals of the country's Founding Fathers.
-The Saratoga post office shares its arched openings with two others in New York (Johnstown and Ithaca), but its Renaissance Revival touches, the columns and decorative brickwork, are found only one other of his post offices in New York, in Olean, designed around the same time.
+The Saratoga Springs post office shares its arched openings with two others in New York (Johnstown and Ithaca), but its Renaissance Revival touches, the columns and decorative brickwork, are found only one other of his post offices in New York, in Olean, designed around the same time.
 Both aspects make it harmonize well with the other buildings on the intersection, the city hall and Ainsworth Block across Broadway with similarly Italian Renaissance-inspired features and the classically inspired decor on the bank building on the neighboring corner of Church Street.

 At the time it was opened the building's lobby was one of the most elaborate in the state.
 This has been compromised by the removal of the screenline and the substitution of a modern partition wall in the center.

 The murals were added in 1936–37 under the Treasury Relief Art Project.
 The loading dock was added in 1961, and in 1974 the lobby was altered.
 The original exterior light fixtures have also been replaced.
 There have been no other major changes to the building.